A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms

+In this section, we present simulation results to analyse the results of the metric for varying parameter values.
+The metric has also been used in \cite{garcia2015setsTraj,Granstrom18,Xia19,Xia19_b}, along with its decomposition, to assess and compare multiple target tracking algorithms\footnote{MATLAB code of the proposed LP metric is provided at https://github.com/Agarciafernandez/MTT.}.

-Here, we illustrate the behavior of the LP relaxation metric, given by Definition~\ref{def:LPreMetric}, for varying values of $c$ and $\gamma$ using an MTT example.
-We also compare the values returned by the LP relaxation metric to Bento's metrics with switching cost based on 1-norm and component-wise 1-norm.
-For computation, we have used the ``linprog'' implementation, as we get the same results from both ``linprog'' and the ADMM methods.
+Here, we illustrate the behaviour of the LP metric, given by Proposition~\ref{def:LPreMetric}, for varying values of $c$ and $\gamma$ using an MTT example.
+We also compare the values returned by the LP metric to Bento's metrics with switching cost based on 1-norm and component-wise 1-norm.
 We have set $p=1$ and $\dbase$ as Euclidean distance in the metric for these simulations.

 We consider a multiple target tracking scenario, where we use the notation, models and the Bayesian closed form solution for sets of trajectories in \cite{garcia2015setsTraj}.
 We consider a target state $x\in \R^{2}$ that consists of one-dimensional position and velocity for ease of illustration.
-The targets can be born from $2$ similar PDFs,
+The targets can be born from $2$ similar single-target densities,

-The probabilities that there are $0$, $1$ (from either of the PDFs) or $2$ new born targets at each time are $0.85$, $0.1$ and $0.05$, respectively.
+The probabilities that there are $0$, $1$ (from either of the densities) or $2$ new born targets at each time are $0.85$, $0.1$ and $0.05$, respectively.
 The probability for a target to survive to the next time instant is $0.9$, and the corresponding state is governed by the state transition density

 We consider a batch duration of $T= 22$.